By Paula Fitzsimmons

 What Type of Eyewear Should You Choose for Your Dog?

-There are different factors to weigh when choosing protective eyewear for your dog.
+There are different factors to weigh when choosing "dog sunglasses."
 One of the biggest challenges, Meekins says, is getting a dog used to wearing them.
 “Some dogs will wear goggles or a visor readily, and others never accept them.”